haq2682/pulse/README.md

   namespace continuously in sync with `.k8s/bases` straight from this repo.
   See [DevOps Pipeline Setup](#devops-pipeline-setup-kubernetes--gitops) below.

+## Architecture Diagram

+> **Placeholder:** A high-level architecture diagram of this project and its
+> infrastructure (application services, data pipeline stages, and
+> supporting infrastructure) is planned and will be added here.
+It is being
+> prepared separately in tldraw / draw.io and will be inserted at this
+> location once complete.

 ## Two Ways to Run This